KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/ws4-text/3fonts.md

 1. The navigation text should be right aligned.
 In the `nav` style, add `text-align: right;`.
 1. The navigation text in the hyperlink doesn't stand out enough.
 Let's make the following changes to the existing style for navigation hyperlinks using the existing style created for `nav a`:
    1. Change the color using an a11y friendly contrasting color by setting `color` property.
-   1. Make the text bold using `font-weight: bold;`
+   1. Make the text bold using `font-weight: bold;`.
-   1. Remove the hyperlink underline using `text-decoration: none;`
+   1. Remove the hyperlink underline using `text-decoration: none;`.
-   1. Increase text size using `font-size: 1.5em;`
+   1. Increase text size using `font-size: 1.5em;`.
    {% hint style='info' %}
 Why use `em` instead of `px` for font size? `em` is a calculated font size based off of the parent's font value.
 Read more about the different ways to set font size in "Possible approaches" section of [MDN documentation on font size](https://developer.mozilla.org/en-US/docs/Web/CSS/font-size).
     {% endhint %}